arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ✔ **Caching**: We provide caching so the secret providers will not be called upon every secret retrieval.
 This helps you avoiding hitting service limitations and we provide [asynchronous cache invalidation](https://background-jobs.arcus-azure.net/features/security/auto-invalidate-secrets).

-✔ **Multiple locations**: We support using multiple and combinations of secret providers so with a single secret retrieval can query multiple secret providers (also multiple Azure Key Vaults).
+✔ **Plug & play**: We support using multiple and combinations of secret providers so with a single secret retrieval can query multiple secret providers (also multiple Azure Key Vaults).

 ✔ **Design for security**:
 - While using configuration for storing secrets can be good for development it is not a safe approach.
 With the secret store, we provide a single place to retrieve secrets instead of scattering the integration across the application.